AK-LLM/AITestSuite-v2/docs/AI_RedTeam_Attack_Suite_Reference.md

 # AI Red Team Attack Suite Reference

 > **Purpose:**
-> This is a living, categorical guide to all attack tests, payloads, and scenarios in the suite.
+> Living, categorical reference for every attack, payload, and module in your suite.
-> It explains what each test does, how it works, what the expected result is, and what risk it demonstrates.
+> Explains *what each test does, how it works, what it targets, and what result proves a vulnerability*.
-> As you add new attacks, append them under their category for a complete “AI Red Team Dummies/Expert” reference.
+> Update this doc with every new capability or attack chain.

 ---